git/git.github.io/rev_news/draft/edition-1.md

 and understand.
 In addition, we'll link to all the interesting Git-related articles, tools and projects we come across.

+This edition covers what happened during the month of March 2015.

 Tips us or contribute news by sending [pull requests](https://github.com/git/git.github.io/pulls) or opening [issues](https://github.com/git/git.github.io/issues).